Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence

-Throughout the paper, the following syntactical conventions are used.
-An upper case letter (e.g., $X, Y_i, \Theta$) is denoted as a variable and the same letter in lower case (e.g., $x, y_i, \theta$) is denoted as the state or value of that variable.
-A bold-face capitalized letter (e.g., $\mathbf{X}, \mathbf{Pa}_i$) is denoted as a set of variables, and a corresponding bold-face lower-case letter (e.g., $\mathbf{x}, \mathbf{pa}_i$) is denoted as the assigned state or value to each variable in the set.
+Throughout the paper, the following syntactic conventions are used.
+An upper case letter (e.g., $X_i, Y$) is denoted as a variable, and the same letter in lower case (e.g., $x_i, y$) is denoted as the state value of that variable.
+A bold-face capitalized letter (e.g., $\mathbf{X}_i, \mathbf{Y}$) is denoted as a set of variables, and a corresponding bold-face lower-case letter (e.g., $\mathbf{x}_i, \mathbf{y}$) is denoted as the assigned state values to each variable in that set.

-In this paper, a general continues nonlinear system $\mathcal{S}$ is considered.
-It is represented as a coupling of multiple stochastic variables $\mathbf{U}=\{X_1, \dots, X_n\}$ as follow:
+Then, a general nonlinear system is considered.
+It is represented as a coupling of multiple stochastic variables $\mathbf{V}=\{X_1, \dots, X_n\}$ as follow: